Research or Other Paid Leave to Enhance Research

 C Entitlement to Apply

-- Subject to the restrictions for Research Leave set out in section 2 above, any member of staff employed on a lecturing contract is entitled to apply once in every seven terms for Research Leave of absence on full pay for one term, but no such member of staff may accumulate an entitlement to apply for more than three terms leave.
+- Subject to the restrictions for Research or Other Paid Leave set out above, any member of staff employed on a lecturing contract is entitled to apply once in every seven terms for Research or Other Paid Leave on full pay for one term, but no such member of staff may accumulate an entitlement to apply for more than three terms leave.

-- Academic staff not yet confirmed in post may apply for Research Leave and/or may be granted Research Leave during the probation period at the discretion of the Faculty PVC.
+- Academic staff not yet confirmed in post may apply for Research or Other Paid Leave and/or may be granted Research or Other Paid Leave during their probation period at the discretion of the Faculty PVC.

 - Heads of Departments are entitled to apply for one additional terms leave in respect of a three-year period of office, in addition to their normal entitlement of leave.